 Our personal injury attorneys are here to help you get paid after you get hurt on the job.
 We handle construction accident cases, including falls, building collapses, defective equipment accidents, crane accidents, electrical, scaffolding, and more.

 Construction accidents can result in serious injuries requiring extensive medical treatment and preventing you from working.
 Protecting your rights and securing the compensation you deserve is essential.
-If you’ve been injured on an NYC construction site, we want to hear your story.
+If you've been injured on a NYC construction site, we want to hear your story.
 The Ward Law Group represents injured construction workers in Manhattan and the surrounding boroughs.

 It’s important to act fast after a construction site accident.
 You must inform your employer within 30 days of your accident to get workers’ compensation.
 If you’re filing a personal injury lawsuit, the statute of limitations for bodily injury claims in New York is 3 years.